Create An Interactive Application Landscape

 Benefits of the interactive Application Landscape

-- Standardization means: reducing the number of application platforms, resulting in applications having to be replaced with the ones for certain functions that are available for that application platform.
+- Standardization means: Reducing the number of application platforms, resulting in applications having to be replaced with the ones for certain functions that are available for that application platform.

 - Deduplication means: Reducing the number of applications that provide more or less the same type of functionality.